 These spritz cookies are a holiday tradition in my family.
-A classic, melt in your mouth butter cookie.
+A classic, melt-in-your-mouth butter cookie.
 As a kid, I’d leave a plate for Santa in hopes he’d return twice.
 Every Christmas my mom made these, and I remember standing on my little wooden stool, helping her mix and press…incidentally she also broke her toe on that little stool.
 I learned a lot of curse words that day.
 That stool now sits in my son’s room, and I chuckle every time I see it.
 Believe me when I say I watch my toes around it.

 But back to the spritz cookies.
 If you mix the dough with an electric mixer, the manual cookie press isn’t too bad.
-However, if you mix by hand, you can eat the cookies without guilt and skip the gym.
+However, if you mix by hand, you can eat the spritz cookies without guilt and skip the gym.
 Just sayin’.

-You want to make sure you have a good cookie press.
+You want to make sure you have a good spritz cookie press.
 I’ve looked into purchasing an electric cookie press, but they just don’t have the torque you need for the thick dough.
 And believe me, with 4 cups of flour, this dough is thick.
 The best manual cookie presses I’ve found are here and here.

 2 cups of softened butter (yes, 4 sticks)